sammigachuhi/my_django/docs/16-creating-geodjango-project.md

 Get into that directory via `cd my_geodjango/`.

-Open that directory in vs code by typing `code .` within the `my_geodjango` in wsl2.
+Open that directory in vs code by typing `code .`.

-It's all empty.

 ## Create a virtual environment

 First things first.
 Let's create a virtual environment.
-If you've followed us from Chapter 1 so far, you know that a virtual environment is important in containerizing our project and preventing conflicts due to disparate packages across projects.
+If you've followed us from [Chapter 1](#create-a-virtual-environment) so far, you know that a virtual environment is important in containerizing our project and preventing conflicts due to disparate packages across projects.

 ```
 python3 -m venv venv